 Twenty five years ago few would have thought of property as a good investment.

 It was 1993 and interest rates had come down 3 percent over the last 2 years as the Reserve Bank tried to stimulate the economy and our faltering property markets.

 By the way… this brought interest rates down to 10%, the lowest level they had been for 13 years.

-Australia was just coming out of the “recession we had to have”, there were too many properties for sale, buyers were scarce and some properties, particularly in top end suburbs, had plummeted in value.
+Australia was just coming out of the “recession we had to have”, consumer and business confidence was low, there were too many properties for sale, buyers were scarce and some properties, particularly in top end suburbs, had plummeted in value.

 A few years earlier on Black Monday of October 1987 a stock collapse of unprecedented size hit Wall Street.

 However while the stock market eventually recovered, the lumbering savings and loans industry in the USA (which financed many American homes) was beginning to collapse, leading to a property funding crisis which put the financial wellbeing of millions of Americans in jeopardy.

 The financial contagion that spread to the rest of financial sectors led to a recession which hit other countries whose economies were previously healthy but were economically closely linked to the United States.

 This included Canada the United Kingdom and Australia.